EconverseAG/econverse-utils/docs/UTILS.md

 Checks if the user is using Internet Explorer.

 ### Returns
-*Boolean* - If the device is Internet Explorer.
+*Boolean* - If the browser is Internet Explorer.

 ### Params